 "Communities" is a ready-made portal that organizations use to disseminate information like knowledge bases, FAQs, forums, messaging, and activity notifications.
 A community is like an extension of a Salesforce org that allows external users to access different functionality based on the chosen license.

-For customers, communities is a self-service model lets users edit their own profile, search knowledge bases, collaborate to solve problems and make service requests.
+For customers, Communities is a self-service model that lets users edit their own profile, search knowledge bases, collaborate to solve problems and make service requests.
 Community experts can respond to individual requests adding knowledge to a shared resource that promotes customer loyalty.

 For partners, the portal makes knowledge resources and experts available.
 Partners can connect to sales teams in real-time, collaborate directly on sales records, and monitor the sales pipeline.